jaelyntran/Sleep-Tracker/readme.txt

 how to navigate a smartphone, they should find it fairly straightforward to use.

 7. Did you design your app specifically for iOS or Android, or both?
-I didn't design the app with a specific platform in mind.
-My focus was more on the app's functionality and user experience rather than tailoring it to a particular operating system.
+I designed the app specifically with iOS platform in mind.
+My focus was on the app's functionality and user experience, ensuring it aligns with iOS design principles and provides a seamless experience for users on Apple devices.

 8. How can a person log overnight sleep in your app?
 Why did you choose to support logging overnight sleep in this way?
 I have a calendar where the user can select the day and time, and they can log the time they go to bed and the time they